santiallende/myWebsite/content/_index.md

 ---
-action_label: Schedule a free 15-minute consultation &rarr;
+action_label: Book a free consultation &rarr;
 action_link: https://drsanti.sessionshealth.com/request
 action_type: text
 description: I am a clinical psychologist and mind/body researcher who works with a variety of modalities to help you feel more integrated and better prepared to meet your unique challenges.